 Folder (Something to put your papers in and keep them organized), paper (spiral or loose), a pen/pencil, and one highlighter for every class meeting.

-FlipGrid (Free) Account - we will sign-up during class.
-(Available in app or online)
+NoRedInk Account (Free) - we will sign-up during class.
+(Available online)

 Remind.com (Free) - we will sign-up during class (available in app, online, or via text)